ydarja/BA-thesis/README.md

  - [Overleaf](https://ru.overleaf.com/read/vmhtyhwvxxnq#ee8e13)

 **TO DO:**
-- [ ] try to train on sentences with the same context
+- [ ] train on sentences with the same context (optional)
-- [ ] investigate the obtained specificity scores, e.g. correlation with depth and other metrics
+- [X] investigate the obtained specificity scores, e.g. correlation with depth and other metrics
+- [ ] create data for human evaluation based on the WikiHow dataset and LLM
+- [ ] create and distribute a survey
-- [ ] create an example of the survey to obtain human judgements
+- [ ] draft of the intro section